agastyak1/CraigsLink/README.md

 # AI Craigslist Link Generator Bot

-An intelligent web application that uses OpenAI's GPT to understand user intent and generate optimized Craigslist search links.
+An intelligent web application that uses local running models provided by Ollama (tested via Mistral 7b) to understand user intent and generate optimized Craigslist search links.
 Simply describe what you're looking for in natural language, and the AI will create the perfect search query with relevant keywords and filters.

 ## ✨ Features